Definition: What is a Chemical Bond?

 4. Metallic Bonds

 A metallic bond is a force that holds atoms together in a metallic substance.
-Such solid consists of tightly packed atoms, where the outermost electron shell of each metal atoms overlaps with a large number of neighboring atoms.
+Such solid consists of tightly packed atoms, where the outermost electron shell of each metal atom overlaps with a large number of neighboring atoms.
 As a consequence, the valence electrons move freely from one atom to another.
 They are not associated with any specific pair of atoms.
 This behavior is called non-localization [1,2,4].

 Other Types of Chemical Bonds

 Van der Waals Bond

 Neutral molecules are held together by weak electric forces known as Van der Waals forces.
 Van der Waals force is a general term used to define the attraction of intermolecular forces between molecules.
 This type of chemical bond is the weakest of all bonds [4,5].

 Within a protein, multiple amino acids are linked together by peptide bonds, thereby forming a long chain.
 Peptide bonds are formed by a biochemical reaction that extracts a water molecule as it joins the amino group of one amino acid to the carboxyl group of neighboring amino acids.
 Aside from peptide bonds, hydrogen bonds, ionic bonds, and disulfide bonds are also common in proteins .